-5.1 When the Injection Channel is Triggered, The Regular Channel is Also
+5.1 When Injection Channel is Triggered, The Regular Channel is Also Triggered Description:

-Triggered

-When performing ADC continuous conversion with external triggering disabled for regular channels, and an injection channel conversion is triggered by software or hardware, The regular channels may be triggered for conversion, and the corresponding status bits for the regular channels will be set.
+When performing ADC continuous conversion with external triggering disable for regular channels, and an injection channel conversion is triggered by software or hardware, the regular channel may be triggered for conversion, and the corresponding status bits of the regular channels conversion will be set.

-Ignore the flags and data generated by the regular channels.
+Ignore the flags and data generated by the regular channel.